pi-hole/pi-hole/README.md

 #### `curl -sSL https://install.pi-hole.net | bash`

+### Note: the automated installer requires useradd and usermod.
+Be sure your $PATH is right.

 ## Alternative Install Methods
 [Piping to `bash` is controversial](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash), as it prevents you from [reading code that is about to run](https://github.com/pi-hole/pi-hole/blob/master/automated%20install/basic-install.sh) on your system.
 Therefore, we provide these alternative installation methods which allow code review before installation: